-Turkey's birthrate has steadily declined since the 1960s, from 5.7 children per woman in 1968 to 1.92 in 2020.
+Turkey's birthrate has steadily declined since the 1960s, from 5.7 children per woman in 1968 to 1.91 in 2023.
 This drop is primarily due to Turkey's urbanization and women's changing roles in society.
 As more Turkish women become better educated, work outside the home, and marry later, they have fewer children.
 Concerned about the decreasing birth rate, President Erdoğan has recently and controversially encouraged Turkish families to have at least 3 children.

 Since 1983, abortion in Turkey has been legal through the first 10 weeks of pregnancy and in cases of rape, incest, malformation of the fetus, and risk of injury to the mother.
-Access to the procedure is somewhat limited - many women particularly in rural areas are unaware of the law, few hospitals offer non-emergency terminations, and some doctors refuse to perform the procedure altogether (Photo: A Turkish mother and her child).
+Access to the procedure is somewhat limited - many women particularly in rural areas are unaware of the law, few hospitals offer non-emergency terminations, and some doctors refuse to perform the procedure altogether.

-Homosexuality:
+Homosexuality

-Although homosexual activity has been legal

-in Turkey since 1923, Turkish law recognizes neither same-sex marriages nor civil unions of same-sex couples.
+Although homosexual activity has been legal in Turkey since 1923, Turkish law recognizes neither same-sex marriages nor civil unions of same-sex couples.
 Homosexuals generally experience significant social stigma and face discrimination in the workplace, school, health services, and housing.
 While public displays of affection between same-sex couples may be tolerated in large urban areas, homosexual activity in rural and religiously conservative areas may provoke harassment.
+In 2019, a global survey reported that only 25% of Turkish citizens were accepting of homosexuality, 57% were not, and 18% declined to answer.